-Kyle Potvin’s chapbook, Sound Travels on Water (Finishing Line Press), won the Jean Pedrick Chapbook Award.
+Kyle Potvin’s debut full-length poetry collection, Loosen, is available from Hobblebush Books (Jan.
+2021).
+Her chapbook, Sound Travels on Water (Finishing Line Press), won the Jean Pedrick Chapbook Award.
 She is a two-time finalist for the Howard Nemerov Sonnet Award and received a commendation in the 2019 International Hippocrates Open Prize for Poetry in Medicine.
 Her poems have appeared in Bellevue Literary Review, Crab Creek Review, Tar River Poetry, Whale Road Review, The New York Times, JAMA, and others.
-Her debut full-length poetry collection is coming from Hobblebush Books in September 2020.
 Kyle is co-founder with Tammi Truax of the Prickly Pear Poetry Project: Processing the Cancer Experience Through Poetry, a workshop for survivors and caregivers.
-She is an advisor to Frost Farm Poetry in Derry, New Hampshire, and served as assistant director of the New Hampshire Poetry Festival for five years.
+A member of the Powow River Poets and Frost Farm’s Hyla Brook Poets, she is an advisor to Frost Farm Poetry in Derry, New Hampshire, and served as assistant director of the New Hampshire Poetry Festival for five years.
 Kyle lives with her husband and two sons in Southern New Hampshire.

 "Most poets who attempt poetry about tragedies, both personal and global, are satisfied with using the subject itself to do most of the heavy lifting—as if just mentioning the word “war” or “cancer” is sufficient to carry the reader along.
 Kyle Potvin isn’t satisfied with this kind of easy victory.
 Her poems, with humor, grace, and metaphor, allow the reader to accompany her into a deeper understanding of what it’s like to confront cancer.
 Through her finely chosen words and craft the reader recognizes the human condition confronting mortality without giving in to despair.
 Of course, there is much more in her work to admire than poems about cancer.
 She tackles the familiar subjects of family, food, and even laundry, with wit and, again, an ability to make the commonplace a door into something universal and deeply moving.